-A lab and its contents are not curated or structured.
+A Lab of Im_possibilities and its contents are not curated or structured.
 Only the first day is moderated.
 Afterwards the hosts and organisation team become lab participants.
 There’s trust in self-organization.
 There are no fallback plans, workshop slots, keynote speakers or anything the like.
 The contents emerge on the spot, according to what individuals and the collective deem urgent.

 III Time and Space